ConservationInternational/trends.earth/docs/source/about/development.rst

    - i18n: contains translations of the documentation into other languages.
 The files in here are normally processed automatically using invoke tasks, so you shouldn't ever have reason to modify anything in this folder.
-   - resources: contains any resourcess (primarily images or PDFs) that are referred to in the documentation.
+   - resources: contains any resources (primarily images or PDFs) that are referred to in the documentation.
 Currently there is only one folder ("EN", for English) as all of the images in the documentation are from the English version of the plugin - if appropriate additional folders can be